 Uncertainty avoidance is a cross-cultural phenomenon that describes how different cultures or societies react to and tolerate uncertainties.
-This term refers to how communities cope with unpredictability and uncertainty that are evident in the major aspects of governance.
+More specifically, it refers to how communities cope with unpredictability and uncertainty that are evident in the major aspects of governance.

 A Little More on Uncertainty Avoidance

 Uncertainty avoidance reflects the degree at which a society or members of a society, tolerate, cope with or combats unpredictability otherwise known as the unknown.
-This dimension describes individuals’ reaction to ambiguity.
-Tolerance for uncertainty differ from society to society, while some have lenient reactions to ambiguity, others may display strict behaviours towards uncertainty.
+It describes individuals reaction to ambiguity.

-High uncertainty avoidance is attributed to less tolerance for uncertainty or unpredictability.
-Individuals or countries with high uncertainty avoidance come up with effective measures and ideas to combat or reduce the occurrence of the unknown, they also make changes and step by step by planning to mitigate uncertainty.
+Individuals or countries with high uncertainty avoidance come up with effective measures and ideas to combat or reduce the occurrence of the unknown and make changes and step by step by planning to mitigate uncertainty.

 Many countries are in the high Uncertainty Avoidance index (UAI), these countries include Mexico, Germany, Finland, Russia, Belgium, Italy, Korea, Greece, Portugal and Guatemala.
 Greece, Guatemala, and Portugal are however the highest uncertainty avoidance countries.